75lb/renamer/README.md

 ```

 Use your custom replace plugin by supplying its filename to the `--plugin` option.
-[More on writing plugins](https://github.com/75lb/renamer/wiki/How-to-write-a-renamer-plugin).

 ```
 $ renamer --plugin my-plugin.js images/*
 ```

+More on using plugins [here](https://github.com/75lb/renamer/wiki/How-to-use-renamer-plugins) and writing plugins [here](https://github.com/75lb/renamer/wiki/How-to-write-a-renamer-plugin).

 ## Further reading